parMaster/geoblock/README.md

 ## Prereqs

-Geoip lists downloaded from [countryipblocks.net](https://www.countryipblocks.net/acl.php), select countries and CIDR format.

-Alternatively, [this repository](https://github.com/herrbischoff/country-ip-blocks/tree/master) keeps regularly updated IPv4 and IPv6 countries IP ranges, so lists can be simply curl-ed from command line.

-Save lists into files in `lists/` folder.
+Load countries IP ranges in CIDR format to the `lists/` folder (see `make load <country code>` instructions).
 A couple of useful lists are provided as an example.
 Multiple lists will be automatically combined and optimized.
 Remember to update lists from time to time.

 Install `iprange` and `ipset` with:

 	sudo apt install -y iprange ipset

 ## Installation

+`make load <country code>` will load a list of IP ranges for a specific country from the  [herrbischoff/country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) repository and save into `lists` directory.
+For example, to load usual suspects:

+	make load ru
+	make load cn
+	make load by

 `make add` will copy everything where it supposed to be and start services: